cproctor/unfold_studio/README.md

    get from https://github.com/inkle/ink/releases.
 Ensure that the backend Inklecate version, the frontend inkjs version, and `INK_VERSION` in `settings.py` are synchronized.

-   For the default installation, download ink 0.8.2 and unpack it into the `inklecate_0.8.2` directory in the Unfold Studio repository's root.
+   For the default installation, download ink 1.2.0 and unpack it into the `inklecate_1.2.0` directory in the Unfold Studio repository's root.
 Additionally, create an `ink` directory in the repository root; ink stories will be saved here during compilation.

+   You may also need to give the inklecate file executable permissions

+        chmod +x inklecate_1.2.0/inklecate

 5. Last steps.